Which Oppenheimer DCP to use? F-220 or S-220

 The best way to decide which DCP to use is to consider the shape and size of your screen, normally you would choose the F-220 version if you have a Fixed width screen and the S-220 if you have a Fixed height screen.

-Since a S-220 DCP should not be shown in a fixed width screen on the standard Scope preset, a S-220 DCP always need to be accompanied with a F-220 DCP.
+Since a S-220 DCP should not be shown in a fixed width screen using the standard Scope preset, a S-220 DCP always need to be accompanied with a F-220 DCP.

 Fixed width screen (Flat screen)